actions/actions-runner-controller/docs/preview/gha-runner-scale-set-controller/README.md

 To fix this, you can either:

-1. Use a volume type that supports `securityContext.fsGroup`.
+1. Use a volume type that supports `securityContext.fsGroup` (`hostPath` volumes don't support it, `local` volumes do as well as other types).
 Update the `fsGroup` of your runner pod to match the GID of the runner.
 You can do that by updating the `gha-runner-scale-set` helm chart values to include the following:

     ```yaml
     spec: